premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 -----

- 44.How can "Raju" in the "Name" column of the Users table be changed to "Sanjana"?
+ 44.For any given User table, how could the name "Raju" in the "Name" column be changed to the name "Sanjana"?

 <br>a.
 Update User Set Name = "Raju" INTO Name = "Sanjana"
 <br>b.
 Modify Users SET Name = "Sanjana" WHERE Name = "Raju"